-Acclaimed as one of America’s foremost dancemakers, Paul Taylor (1930-2018) created a remarkable repertoire of 144 works for his company, many of them recognized as contemporary classics.
+Acclaimed as one of America’s foremost dancemakers, Paul Taylor (1930-2018) created a remarkable repertoire of 147 works, many recognized as contemporary classics and culminating with Concertiana.
 He performed with Martha Graham and Merce Cunningham, but focused his energies on his own company for over sixty years.
 He first came to Jacob’s Pillow as a dancer in Pearl Lang’s company in 1954, and brought a group of his own dancers (including Twyla Tharp) for the first time ten years later.
-The Paul Taylor Dance Company has since appeared at the Pillow many times, including a 1982 performance with an early cast of Airs, and a 2000 performance of Company B. Taylor’s visual artwork was the subject of a Pillow exhibition in 2000, and the Pillow commissioned new Taylor dances in 2000 and 2007.
+The Paul Taylor Dance Company has since appeared at the Pillow many times, including a 1982 performance with an early cast of Airs, and a 2000 performance of Company B. Taylor’s visual artwork was the subject of Pillow exhibitions in 2000 and 2019, and the Pillow commissioned new Taylor dances in 2000 and 2007.
 His second company, Taylor 2, had its genesis at the Pillow in 1993.
 Acknowledged as one of Taylor’s masterworks, Esplanade is composed entirely of pedestrian movement.